Slimefun/Slimefun4/.github/CONTRIBUTING.md

 For more info on how or what to translate, check out our article on [How to translate Slimefun](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Translating-Slimefun).

-## 5. Wiki contributions
+## 5. Pull Requests: Wiki contributions
 Slimefun is a very large project and might be quite intimidating for new players.
 That's why good documentation is always nice and helpful.
 If you have played with Slimefun for a while and gotten yourself familiar with how things work, please consider contributing your experiences and knowledge to others via the wiki!
-It would help out a lot <3
+It would help out a lot :heart:

 You can find a tutorial on how to contribute to our wiki right here:<br>
 https://github.com/TheBusyBiscuit/Slimefun4/wiki/Expanding-the-Wiki